 The members of the Church of the Reconciler community have ministered to me.
 Their ministry reinvigorates my faith, renews my hope, and restores me.

 In times such as these, we could all benefit from a reinvigorated faith, a renewed hope, and a restored sense of self.
-In other words, we could all receive something while serving at Church of the Reconciler.
+In other words, we could all receive something good while serving at Church of the Reconciler.